816.718.2260

 Your purpose statement should align to these ideas.
 The basic point is that your Head Start program has been the manifestation of this vision in your local communities.
 Anyone who cares about the communities should believe and understand why the work you do is important and how effective you are in bringing that to reality.

-One final thought: from a marketing communication perspective, it is helpful to emphasize what you do that distinguishes your program from other programs that support the healthy child development or school readiness of young children.
+One final thought: from a marketing communication perspective, it is helpful to emphasize what distinguishes your program from other programs in supporting healthy child development or school readiness of young children.
 We think for Head Start it lies in the concentration of comprehensive services in a single program with the integrated support and connection to community partners and resources.
 Another unique feature of Head Start is the centrality of parents in the governance of the program.
 Few, if any other early childhood programs, can make a similar claim.

 Step 3: Create a Message Platform